 I. Boiling & Seasoning the Chicken

-- The first thing to do you will have to prepare a large pot where you will put the chicken and pour water for boiling.
-Once the chicken started to boil, remove the fats using the big soon.
+- The first step is to prepare a large pot in which you will place the chicken and pour water for boiling.
+Once the chicken starts to boil, use a large spoon to remove any excess fat.

-- After the chicken is cooked, remove the chicken from the stock and set it aside.
+- Once the chicken is cooked, separate it from the broth and set it aside.

 II.
 Frying the Vegetables and Chicken

-- While the chicken is boiling, chop the cauliflower, potatoes, and eggplant (long shape).
-Add vegetable oil in a separate pan to prepare to fry them.
+- While the chicken is boiling, chop the cauliflower, sliced potatoes, and eggplant into long shapes.
+Heat vegetable oil in a separate pan to prepare for frying.

-- Once the oil is hot, fry first the cauliflower until it shows a light brown texture.
-After your done with the cauliflower, proceed with potatoes and the eggplants.
+- Once the oil is hot, fry the potatoes first until it develops a light brown texture.

 III.
 Assembling the Maqluba

-To prepare serving a Maqluba, place a large plate on a table.
-Bring the pot to the plate and quickly turn into upside down position.
-Slowly lift it up to have a beautiful layer of Maqluba.
+To serve Maqluba, place a large plate on a table.
+Bring the pot to the plate and quickly turn it upside down.
+Slowly lift it up to reveal a beautiful layer of Maqluba.

 Tips and Hints